dhis2/developer-portal/blog/2021-11-04-introducing-pwa.md

 #### Setting up the sections

 Normally, the default caching strategies cache _all_ data that gets requested when a user is using an app.
 To _not_ cache the data in cacheable sections until specifically requested to do so, use **URL filter patterns** to omit those requests from the app shell cache by setting PWA caching options in `d2.config.js` – here is a [reference](https://platform.dhis2.nu/#/pwa/pwa?id=opting-in) of the options available.
-Here is what the configuration looks like for the Dashboards app, to avoid caching content in the dashboards until the cacheable section is saved offline:
+Here is what the configuration looks like for the Dashboard app, to avoid caching content in the dashboards until the cacheable section is saved offline:

 ```js
 // d2.config.js